gasche/manual-ocamlbuild/manual.md

 hopefully add documentation, and then move it to `foo.mli` by themselves.

-The target extensions understood by OCamlbuild built-in rules are listed in the following subsections.
+The target extensions understood by the OCamlbuild built-in rules are listed in the following subsections.
 Again, note that `myocamlbuild` plugins may add new targets and rules.